A lot can be learned from the die-hard fan.

 Tackle your next media interview like a Cubs fan.

-Imagine you sit down with a reporter and they ask a question about the DOL Fiduciary Rule, or tax cuts or even the administration.
+Imagine you sit down with a reporter and they ask a question about Brexit or the new DOL Fiduciary Rule or even the election.
 What is it you want them to know?
 Do you want to sit around discussing politics?
 No, of course not.
 You’re there to talk about your fund and you don’t have a lot of time.

 Use bridging techniques and seize the opportunity to tell your story.